 - Zotac: DEL

-Method 2: Use Windows 10's Advanced Start Menu
+Method 2: Use Windows 11 or 10's Advanced Start Menu

 Method 3: Use a Linux Command